iainctduncan/papers/source/features_usage.rst

    Figure 2: Setting Scheme variables using Max message interpolation.

-A result of this input facility is that when one uses a symbol in a Max message sent to inlet 0, the interpreter will take symbol to be a variable name in the running Scheme programs top-level environment.
+A result of this input facility is that when one uses a symbol in a Max message sent to inlet 0, the interpreter will take the symbol to be a variable name in the running Scheme program's top-level environment.
 Should the user wish to pass in a *symbol* (i.e., not refer to a variable), they can use the standard Scheme leading single quotation mark to quote the symbol.
 They can also use an s7 *keyword* (a symbol beginning with a colon, that always evaluates to itself), in which case evaluation does not change the fact that the keyword is a symbol.
-Rather fortunately for us, Max does not assign any special meaning to either single quotation marks or colons, thus this presents no issue from Max messages.
+Rather fortunately for us, Max does not assign any special meaning to either single quotation marks or colons.
 One can, for example, even name various Max objects such as buffers with colon-prefixed names.

 For the majority of use cases, this is the easiest way to send input to the Scheme interpreter.
 When one wants to do something with an argument from Max, one can use message interpolation or the **prepend** object